tgeorge27/SoundMood_Adv/README.md

 You are given Starter Code for this project which you must clone into your own workspace.
 You will notice that there are comments inside the script.js file that provide instructions for how components of this project can be made.

-####In order to make Soundmood functional!
-You will need to complete the four tasks below:
+####In order to make Soundmood functional you will need to complete the four tasks below:

 ###1) Play a track